-What if someone gained access to your smart home, the personal information on your computer, phone or even your wearable?
+What if someone gained access to your smart home, the personal information on your computer, phone or even your wearables?
 Who could help you?

 More criminals are accessing data and personal information and demanding money or threatening to sell the information.

-63 percent of Americans have at least one connected device at home.
-A third have connected smart home devices like thermostats; or wearables like personal fitness trackers.
-25 percent of these have connected security cameras, door locks or appliances.
+63% of Americans have at least one connected device at home.
+Almost a third have connected smart home devices like thermostats; or wearables like personal fitness trackers.
+And 25% of these have connected security cameras, door locks or appliances.

 What is Personal Cyber Crime Insurance?